A GPU Parallel Algorithm for Computing Morse-Smale Complexes: Conclusions

 \section{Conclusions}

-We have introduced a novel parallel algorithm that computes the MS complexes of 3D scalar fields defined on a grid.
-It is the first completely GPU parallel algorithm developed for this task and results in superior performance with notable speedups for large datasets.
-Our approach is the first of its kind to leverage parallel data primitives coupled with matrix multiplication as a means of graph traversal.
-We also ensure a small memory footprint and a completely parallel approach devoid of locks or synchronization.
-We are presently developing a parallel algorithm for MS complex simplification which achieves superior runtimes for the relatively larger sized data in our test set while providing an improved or comparable quality of the simplified complex.
+We have introduced a novel parallel algorithm that computes the MS complex of a 3D scalar field defined on a grid.
+It is the first completely GPU parallel algorithm developed for this task and results in superior performance with notable speedup.
+Our approach is the first of its kind to leverage data parallel primitives coupled with matrix multiplication as a means of gradient path traversal.
+The algorithm follows an approach to parallelism that avoids locks or synchronization.
+We also introduce a data parallel algorithm for MS complex simplification which achieves superior runtimes for the relatively larger sized data in our test set while providing an improved or comparable quality of the simplified complex.
 Parallel approaches to MS complex simplification have not been reported earlier even though fast methods are available for topological simplification of scalar fields~\cite{lukasczyk2020localized}.
 Developing these methods towards improved parallel algorithms for MS complex is an interesting topic for future work.